LibraryOfCongress/api.congress.gov/Documentation/CommitteeEndpoint.md

 `<nominations>`

-Parent container for nominations considered by a Senate committee (the below data is taken from https://api.data.gov/congress/v3/committee/senate/ssju00/nominations?api_key=).
+Parent container for nominations associated with a Senate committee (the below data is taken from https://api.data.gov/congress/v3/committee/senate/ssju00/nominations?api_key=).
 The `<nominations>` element may contain the following children, which are repeatable:
  - `<item>`
  	- Container for individual nominations considered by the Senate committee.
 The `<item>` element is repeatable and may contain the following children:
  		- `<congress>` (e.g., 117)